xJCPMSx/TextTranscribe/README.md

 ### How to Use

 1. Make sure you have an audio file named `audio.mp4` in the project's root directory.
+An `audio.mp4` file is included for demonstration purposes.
 2. Run the desired script from your terminal.
 For the latest version:
     ```bash
     python transcrever2.1.py